bluesky/data-samples/README.md

 to learn more.
 See [git lfs](https://git-lfs.github.com/) for installation and setup instructions.

-In [TOC.md](./TOC.md) you will find an overview of the collections of data samples.
-Within each directory under `collections/` you will see a README.
-To make a collection "discoverable" on your system by databroker first install databroker-pack
+In [TOC.md](./TOC.md) you will find an overview of the catalogs of data samples.
+Within each directory under `catalogs/` you will see a README.
+To make a catalog "discoverable" on your system by databroker first install databroker-pack

 ```